• Skip to primary navigation

 • Potatoes - Russet potatoes are a great alternative to Yukon potatoes, they are starchy so they get crispy when cooked but retain their fluffy inside for a perfect bite.

-• Healthier - Replace bacon with turkey bacon and 2 tablespoon of butter with 2 tablespoon of olive oil.
+• Healthier - Replace bacon with turkey bacon.

 • Vegetarian - Omit bacon to make this dish vegetarian.